 Hammer toe can be so painful that it keeps you from doing the activities you love.
-At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM, and Suneel Basra, DPM, FACFAS can treat your hammer toe and get you back on your feet again.
+At Complete Foot & Ankle in Ridgewood and Newark, New Jersey, podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM; and Danny Gomez, DPM, FACFAS, can treat your hammer toe and get you back on your feet again.
 If you’re looking for relief from hammer toe, call Complete Foot & Ankle or book an appointment online today.

 Hammer toe and mallet toe both describe foot deformities that cause your toes to bend abnormally.
 This condition may occur in one or more of your toes at once, but they most frequently affect your second, third, or fourth toes.

 You can usually tell if you have hammer toe or mallet toe if you notice an abnormal bend in any of your toes.
 For example, hammer toes curl downward instead of extending straight like normal toes.
 Other signs and symptoms of hammer toe include:

 - Discomfort or difficulty walking

 - Pain when stretching or moving the surrounding toes